Turkey Rice Soup (Instant Pot )

-PIN Instant Pot Turkey Rice Soup with Cabbage to try it later!
+PIN the Turkey Rice Soup to try it later!

-This delicious Instant Pot Turkey Rice Soup with Cabbage is a new recipe that’s an updated version of a Turkey and Wild Rice Soup that’s no longer on the blog.
-(Anyone who was a fan of that soup can find the printer-friendly recipe by clicking that link.)
-I’m having fun improving some of my older soup recipes, and the older version of this soup was made on the stove, had chopped leftover turkey and wild rice, and was much higher in carbs than this new version.
+Turkey Rice Soup is a new Instant Pot recipe that’s an updated version of a soup recipe that’s been moved to the archives on the blog.
+I’m having fun improving some of my older recipes, and the older version of this soup was made on the stove, had chopped leftover turkey and wild rice, and was much higher in carbs than this version with turkey and cauliflower rice.

 What ingredients do you need for this recipe: